 - -Glyceryl Stearate (sometimes derived from palm)

-Palm oil is on our NO-list: a published list of ingredients that we do not use.
+Palm oil is on our NO-list: a published list of ingredients we do not use.
 This list is based on formulation preference and transparency, not on claims about safety or superiority.

-Last updated: 2026-02-04
+Last updated: 6 March 2026